kostistzim/Plant_Leaves_Classification_MLOps_DTU02476/reports/README.md

 ### Question 11

-> **Discuss you continuous integration setup.
+> **Discuss your continuous integration setup.
 What kind of continuous integration are you running (unittesting,**
 > **linting, etc.)?
 Do you test multiple operating systems, Python  version etc. Do you make use of caching?
 Feel free**
 > **to insert a link to one of your GitHub actions workflow.**
 >